 If for discontinuous coverage the UE has stored a discontinuous coverage maximum time offset as described in subclause 5.4.4.3, 5.5.1.2.4, and 5.5.1.3.4, the UE shall set the discontinuous coverage maximum time offset value to a random value up to the stored discontinuous coverage maximum time offset for this PLMN and satellite NG-RAN access technology, determine a time point equal to the time when the UE is about to lose satellite coverage minus the discontinuous coverage maximum time offset value, and send the REGISTRATION REQUEST message for mobility and periodic registration update to the AMF indicating out of satellite coverage at the determined time point.

+NOTE 4: How the UE determines that it is about to lose satellite coverage is up to UE implementation.